V0idC0de/log4j-scan/README.md

                         Custom DNS Callback Host.
   --disable-http-redirects
                         Disable HTTP redirects.
 Note: HTTP redirects are useful as it allows the payloads to have higher chance of reaching vulnerable systems.
+  --max-tasks MAX_TASKS
+                        Maximum amount of concurrent requests running at the same time (default 10).
 ```

 ## Scan a Single URL